jonsayer/qr-diskdrive/README.md

 ```
   -h, --help            show this help message and exit
-  -s SAVE, --save SAVE  Save specified file to QR code
-  -l LOAD, --load LOAD  Load a file from a QR code or series of codes in
-                        specified image file(s) using the filename
+  -l LOAD, --load LOAD  Load a file from a QR code or series of codes in specified image file(s) using the filename
-                        '[filename].[0-9].png'
+                        '[filename].[0-9].png'.
-  -c, --camera          Load a file from a QR code/series of codes from a
-                        webcam.
-Allows for the scanning of multiple QR codes
+  -c, --camera          Load a file from a QR code/series of codes from a webcam.
+Allows for the scanning of multiple
-                        in sequence for larger files.
-Will use your primary
-                        webcam by default.
+                        QR codes in sequence for larger files.
+Will use your primary webcam by default.
+  -n NAME, --name NAME  Output file name, overriding default behavior (for save, default uses the name of file being
+                        encoded, for load default uses name encoded within the QR code).
+Setting this will not
+                        override the file type which is encoded in the QR code or the original file(eg. png, zip,
+                        etc).
+  -s SAVE, --save SAVE  Save specified file to QR code.
   -d DIRECTORY, --directory DIRECTORY
-                        Directory in which to save the output files
+                        Directory in which to save the output files from a save action.
-  -n NAME, --name NAME  Output file name, overriding default behavior (for
-                        save, default uses the name of file being encoded, for
-                        load default uses name encoded within the QR code).
-                        Setting this will not override the file type which is
-                        encoded in the QR code or the original file(eg. png,
-                        zip, etc)
+  -z, --zipfirst        Flag to Zip the file first before encoding it into QR codes (as a compressed file needs fewer
+                        codes).
+When the file is decoded, it will be automatically unzipped.
+NOTE: This does't relate
+                        to the output type of 'zip'.
   -o OUTPUTTYPE, --outputType OUTPUTTYPE
                         Output Type: Method for outputting QR codes.
-Options:
+Options: PNG (Default), letter, half_letter,
-                        PNG (Default), letter, index_card, playing_card, zip.
+                        index_card, playing_card, zip.
 Ignored when loading data.
   -b BYTESIZE, --bytesize BYTESIZE
-                        Maximum size of each QR code, in bytes (max and
-                        default: 2953).
-Use one of the following for maximum
+                        Maximum size of each QR code, in bytes (max and default: 2953).
+Use one of the following for
-                        capacity and scannability: 2953, 2303, 1732, 1273,
-                        858, 520, 271, 106
+                        maximum capacity and scannability: 2953, 2303, 1732, 1273, 858, 520, 271, 106
+  -bd BORDER, --border BORDER
+                        Width of the border around the generated QR code image, in the background color, measured in
+                        blocks.
+  -e ERRORCORRECTION, --errorcorrection ERRORCORRECTION
+                        Error correction level in QR codes.
+Can use L, M or H Default: L
-  -px PIXELDENSITY, --pixeldensity PIXELDENSITY
+  -x PIXELDENSITY, --pixeldensity PIXELDENSITY
-                        Width in pixels of a bit of saved QR code.
+                        Width in pixels of a bit of saved QR code in a PNG.
 Default: 10
   -f FILLCOLOR, --fillcolor FILLCOLOR
                         FILL COLOR, ie the dark color in the QR code.
-Use a
-                        basic color name eg. 'red' or a hex code eg. #FFAABB.
+Use a basic color name eg. 'red' or a hex code
+                        eg. #FFAABB.
 Default: black
   -w WHITEBACKGROUNDCOLOR, --whitebackgroundcolor WHITEBACKGROUNDCOLOR
                         BACK COLOR, ie the light color in the QR code.
 Default: white
-  -e ERRORCORRECTION, --errorcorrection ERRORCORRECTION
-                        Error correction level in QR codes.
-Can use L, M or H
-                        Default: L
+  -a CODEALIGN, --codealign CODEALIGN
+                        Alignm the qr code within its column, if the horizontal space available is wider than the
+                        code.
+Options: left, right, center.
+Default: left
+  -mt MARGINTOP, --margintop MARGINTOP
+                        Top Margin, when outputing to a PDF.
+Default: 0.5 inch on letter, 0.25 inch on all others.
+  -mr MARGINRIGHT, --marginright MARGINRIGHT
+                        Right Margin, when outputing to a PDF.
+Default: 0.5 inch on letter, 0.25 inch on all others.
+  -mb MARGINBOTTOM, --marginbottom MARGINBOTTOM
+                        Bottom Margin, when outputing to a PDF.
+Default: 0.5 inch on letter, 0.25 inch on all others.
+  -ml MARGINLEFT, --marginleft MARGINLEFT
+                        Left Margin, when outputing to a PDF.
+Default: 0.5 inch on letter, 0.25 inch on all others.
+  -mi MARGININTERIOR, --margininterior MARGININTERIOR
+                        Margin between columns, when outputing to a PDF with multiple columns.
+Default: 0.5 inch on
+                        letter, 0.25 inch on all others.
+  -col COLUMNS, --columns COLUMNS
+                        On a PDF, the number of columns of QR codes.
+Default: 1, except on letter, which is 2.
+  -r ROWS, --rows ROWS  On a PDF, the number of rows of QR codes.
+Default: 1, except on letter and half_letter, which
+                        is 2.
+  -t INCLUDETEXT, --includeText INCLUDETEXT
+                        When outputting to a PDF, include this to include the text contained in the QR on the same
+                        page as it.
+Options: left, right, above, below.
+NOTE: You must include a -r/--rows or
+                        -col/columns parameter above 1 for this to work, as it will render the text in one of the
+                        spots for a QR code.
+NOTE: For text that includes a lot of new lines, the tool might not work
+                        very well because text will always take up more space than a QR code.
+  -y, --overridebytesizelimits
+                        By default, when outputting to PDF, the system will try to figure out a minimum bytesize given
+                        the size of the QR codes that will be on the page to ensure they aren't too small to be read.
+                        This may override a bytesize you set explicitly.
+Include this flag to override the override,
+                        and use the bytesize you explicitly set.
 ```

 ### More Example commands